 To meet Challenge 3, we implemented an automatic stack analyzer for C programs.
 To verify the soundness of the stack analyzer each successful run generates a derivation in the quantitative Hoare logic.
-Not only does this simplify the verification, but it also allows interoperability with stack bounds that have been interactively developed in the logic or derived by some other static analysis.
-Conceptually, our stack analyzer is rather simple but we have proved that it derives bounds for all programs without recursion and function pointers.
-This is already sufficient for many programs that are used in embedded systems.
+This does not only simplify the verification but also allows interoperability with stack bounds that have been interactively developed in the logic or derived by some other static analysis.
+Conceptually, our stack analyzer is rather simple but we have proved that it derives sound bounds for programs without recursion and function pointers.
+This is already sufficient for many programs used in embedded systems.
 Using our automatic analysis we have created a verified C compiler that translates a program without function pointers and recursive calls to x86 assembly and automatically derives a stack bound for each function in the program including main().

-We have successfully used our framework to verify end-to-end memory bounds for micro benchmarks and system software.
+We have successfully used our quantitative Hoare logic, the extended C compiler, and the automatic stack analyzer to verify endto-end memory bounds for micro benchmarks and system software.
 Our main example is the CertiKOS [15] operating system kernel that is currently under development at Yale.
 Our automatic analyzer finds stack bounds for all functions in the simplified development version of CertiKOS that is currently verified.
 Other examples are taken from Leroy's CompCert benchmarks and the MiBench embedded benchmark suite [17].
-To evaluate the quality of the verified stack-space bounds, we experimentally compared the automatically and manually verified bounds with the actual stack-space consumption during the execution of the compiled C programs.
+To evaluate the quality of the verified stackspace bounds, we experimentally compared the automatically and manually verified bounds with the actual stack-space consumption during the execution of the compiled C programs.
 Our experiments indicate that both the manually and automatically derived bounds over-approximate the stack usage by exactly four bytes.
 More details can be found in Section 6.